Margarita Maza

 Margarita Eustaquia Maza Parada (March 29, 1826 - January 2, 1871), later known as Margarita Maza de Juárez, was the wife of Benito Juárez and First Lady of Mexico from 1858 to 1871.

 Maza was of White European (Criollo) origin, and she was born to a wealthy family.
-Maza's marriage to her husband Juárez helped him rise to power, as it elevated him to the upper-class in society.
+Maza's marriage to her husband Juárez helped him rise to power, as it elevated him to the Mexican upper class.
 After she became First Lady, Maza helped support the Liberal movement.

+The government of Mexico dedicated the year 2026 to Margarita Maza to recognize her legacy.

 Biography

 Margarita Eustaquia Maza Parada was born to a wealthy European (Criollo) family in Oaxaca City in 1826.
 Her parents were Antonio Maza and Petra Parada Sigüenza.
 Her father was an agricultural businessman who was known in the city as "El Gachupín" (The Spaniard).
-Margarita Maza received a refined education due to her family's upper-class position.
+Margarita Maza received a refined education due to her upper class background.

 As was common in those years, her family had hired young Zapotecs to work in the household as domestic servants.
 They tended to come from small, rural villages.
-Years before Margarita's birth, Josefa Juárez García had worked for some time as a maid and cook in the upper-class Maza-Parada household.
+Years before Margarita's birth, Josefa Juárez García – Benito Juárez's sister – had worked for some time as a maid and cook in the Maza-Parada household.
 She and her siblings were orphaned after the deaths of their parents and grandparents.
 Benito Juárez, one of her younger brothers, left their home town of San Pablo Guelatao in 1818 and came to the city of Oaxaca at the age of 12, to work and get an education.
 Josefa helped him get a position with the Maza family, and he developed a close relationship with them.
 Today the former Maza family house is known as Casa de Juarez and operated as a museum in his honor.

 Aided by a Franciscan named Antonio Salanueva who recognized his intelligence and desire for learning, Juárez entered a seminary.
 Not feeling called to the priesthood, he decided to study law in college, where he also began to be politically active.
 He was elected to the city council of Oaxaca.
 He got his law degree, practiced several years as a lawyer to get established, and in 1841 was appointed as a judge.
 He had entered the educated professional class in the city.